Axis of Resistance: Middle Eastern crisis (2023–present)

 The conflicts engulfing the Middle East in 2023, beginning with the October 7 attacks, have weakened the Axis of Resistance and the strategy behind it, according to an analysis by Associated Press.
-The network has suffered major blows, in Gaza war and the Israel–Hezbollah conflict.
-Additionally, Syrian President Bashar al-Assad's fall, marked by rebel forces capturing Damascus and ending over five decades of Assad family rule, further disrupted the network.
+The network has suffered major blows in the Gaza war and the Israel–Hezbollah conflict.
+Additionally, the fall of the Assad regime in Syria, marked by rebel forces capturing Damascus and ending over five decades of Assad family rule, further disrupted the network.
 The Houthis and militias in Iraq remain intact as of December 2024.
 In April 2025 it was reported that Hezbollah has withdrawn the majority of its military infrastructure from southern Lebanon, transferring control to the Lebanese army.
 The report claims that 190 out of Hezbollah's 265 military positions were ceded to the army.
 This move aligns with the November 2024 U.S.-brokered ceasefire agreement, which mandates Hezbollah's repositioning north of the Litani River and the deployment of approximately 5,000 Lebanese troops to the south.
 The withdrawal aims to reduce tensions along the Israel–Lebanon border and facilitate the return of displaced civilians.
 While Hezbollah has removed heavy weaponry, some fighters from southern villages remain with light arms.
 The situation remains delicate, with ongoing monitoring by international observers to ensure compliance with the ceasefire terms.